-I acknowledge, with gratitude, the guidance received from the Minister of Local Government, Environmental Affairs and Development Planning, Minister Bredell, and the CapeNature Board, under the chairpersonship of Professor Denver Hendricks.
+I acknowledge, with gratitude, the guidance received from the Minister of Local Government, Environmental Affairs and Development Planning, Minister Bredell, and the Board of CapeNature, under the chairpersonship of Professor Denver Hendricks.
+I take this opportunity to thank Professor Hendricks for his valuable contribution and leadership during his term on the CapeNature Board.
+His leadership assisted with the strengthening and growth of CapeNature as a conservation authority.